-Participating in a dialogue about race and equality is one of the hardest things a community can do.
-Understatement aside, the effort it takes to just get everyone in the same room can be a monumental effort, getting people to actually speak is even harder.
+Participating in a dialogue about race and inequity is one of the hardest things a community can do.
+Understatement aside, the effort it takes to just get everyone in the same room can be a monumental effort.

 Positive conversations with dominant cultured individuals about racism in America are a new occurrence for me.
 Before marrying my husband, who is white, It was a conversation exclusive to people of color and I made efforts to keep it that way.
 I used to dread when a white person would overhear me discussing race and feel compelled to dive into the conversation.
 I would immediately prepare to censor and tone check myself.
 I’d learned that contributing my experiences as a black woman to the conversation made white people uncomfortable.
 They never appreciated when I offered up actual examples of “Racism” while they shared their philosophies of world peace and goodwill to all mankind.
 When I tried to, they responded with dismissiveness, telling me that what I experienced didn’t actually have anything to do with race- it was a socioeconomic issue.
 Or that the things I experienced happened to everyone, not just black people.
 Or they tell me we live in a post-racial society because of “international relations” (huh?).
 The most painful is when fellow Christians tell me that racism isn’t real because of Jesus (without any elaboration or theology to back up that statement) and, actually, incidents of racism never occurred in the Bible.
 They tell me this social issue I insist on having does not need to be discussed in the church.
 I have learned to be silent, for sanity’s sake.
 But that must end.